 The hurricane season extends from June to the end of November.
 The National Hurricane Center provides additional information on weather conditions.
 Stay informed of regional weather forecasts, and follow the advice and instructions of local authorities.

 There is no resident Canadian government office in Guadeloupe.
-Canadians can obtain consular assistance and further information from the High Commission of Canada in Barbados.
+Canadians can obtain consular assistance and further information from the Embassy of Canada in Paris.

 Paris - Embassy of Canada

-For emergency assistance after hours, call the High Commission of Canada in Bridgetown, Barbados, and follow the instructions.
+For emergency assistance after hours, call the Embassy of Canada in Paris, France, and follow the instructions.
 You may also make a collect call to the Emergency Watch and Response Centre in Ottawa at 613-996-8885.

 - Date modified: